GitHub

 4 Try it out

-1. Complete a couple of todos, then click Clear completed—page reloads with only active items.
+1. Complete a couple of todos, then click Clear completed—the list updates instantly showing only active items.

 2. Click the × next to a todo—item vanishes.